 This is a follow up story for The Kavalier.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I’m Jon Shanahan, founder of The Kavalier which is a website and YouTube channel dedicated to helping men look their best and shopping smart when it comes to their clothing.
 YouTube is still the primary place guys interact with me and find out about me but the blog has been growing as I focused on it.
 Instagram is active as well.

 My primary monetization strategy is an affiliate based as I modeled The Wirecutter for making the strongest recommendations within a category after doing extensive product research for each video.
 As I’ve been diversifying my affiliates and growing sponsorships I have grown the company to $13k per month and still growing 5-10% each month.